 This disease is a hard nut to crack on just about every level.

 - Lyme disease is transmitted through a bite from an infected deer tick the size of a poppy seed.
 Deer have gotten the blame as tick carriers but most people are bit by ticks from mice, not deer.

 - There is no accurate diagnostic test for Lyme.
-Current tests lead to about 50% false negative.
+Current tests have about 50% false negative results.
 You’d do just as well flipping a coin.

-- Lyme disease is caused by Borrelia burgdorferi, a bacteria which can lie dormant for months or years, making diagnosis even more difficult.
+- Lyme disease is caused by Borrelia burgdorferi, a bacteria that can lie dormant for months or years, making diagnosis even more difficult.

 - Lyme disease is called the “great imitator” because symptoms can mimic many other diseases — fibromyalgia, arthritis, chronic fatigue syndrome, multiple sclerosis, and lupus.

 - Even if you receive an accurate diagnosis, it is persistent and difficult to treat.
 The bacteria form “biofilms,” a slimy protective coating that keep the bacteria safe from detection and antibiotics.
 (2)